Krampus Expédition: Queue

 Riders enter the queue, and after navigating a curved footpath, take a fight of stairs up on top of the station.
 Beside these stairs, various posters are plastered on the building's side referencing multiple well-known rapids rides around the world.
-These include Mystic River Falls at Silver Dollar City, Fjord-Rafting at Europa-Park, Popeye and Bluto's Bilge-Rat Barges at Universal's Islands of Adventure, River Quest at Phantasialand, Grizzly River Run at Disney California Adventure, and Waschgzuber Rafting at Erlebnispark Tripsdrill.
+These include Mystic River Falls at Silver Dollar City, Fjord-Rafting at Europa-Park, Popeye & Bluto's Bilge-Rat Barges at Universal's Islands of Adventure, River Quest at Phantasialand, Grizzly River Run at Disney California Adventure, and Waschgzuber Rafting at Erlebnispark Tripsdrill.
 Riders cross over the station platform and enter an attic, navigating their way around piles of furniture.
 A staircase leads back down to ground level, where riders encounter relics from previous voyages - including the skeleton of a young Krampus - and an outdoor overflow queue.
 Following this, riders enter the station platform and board the cars.

 Onride

 Riders dispatch from the station into a short flume section, which makes a 180° turnaround to the right, where the car engages with the coaster track.
 The cars then ascend the lift hill to a peak height of 91.9 ft.
 Upon reaching the top, the car descends into a helix outside of the park perimeter and into a twisted airtime hill over a maintenance road.
 Riders make a left-hand turnaround before descending into the coaster's finale; a final plunge below-ground, which is followed up by a speed hill through a rockwork structure of the Krampus's head, and into the climactic splashdown.
 Riders make a right-hand turn in the flume section and lazily meander back to the station building, where the cars re-embark the coaster track inside.
 The ride experience lasts an advertised 4 minutes.